 There is also a woman across the street, who makes fresh squeezed juices and sells them out of her house.
-Ask Arturo where to find her.
+Ask the Mamallena manager where to find her.

 If you are looking for a true Colombian Caribbean experience, the San Bernardo Islands and Rincon del Mar shouldn’t be missed!